 Seaside suburb on the sandy beach of Pegasus Bay.
 In 1894 New Brighton gained a pier, like Brighton in England.
 This was demolished in 1965, but there is a concrete replacement (opened in 1997).
 From 1887, trams brought city folk to the beach.
 New Brighton and the area was governed by its own borough council from 1896 until 1941.

 For a time from 1946 New Brighton was the only place in New Zealand where shops were allowed to open on Saturdays (they were closed on Mondays).
 People flocked to the coastal suburb on their day off, but once Saturday trading began nationwide in the 1980s, business dropped off markedly.

-From the 1950s, houses spread south down the Brighton Spit.
+From the 1950s houses spread south down the Brighton Spit.
 North of New Brighton, North Beach had its own tram and trolley bus lines into the city.
 The suburb of Parklands has grown as land has been subdivided.
-The Canterbury earthquakes took a toll on New Brighton's commercial centre, both from the loss of eight buildings, mostly south of the mall, and through the decline in population in neighbouring red-zoned suburbs.
+The Canterbury earthquakes took a toll on New Brighton's commercial centre, with the loss of eight buildings, mostly south of the mall, and a decline in population in neighbouring red-zoned suburbs.

 North of Linwood in Avonside all the housing along the river was red-zoned, while south in Phillipstown Jade Stadium was condemned and was to be demolished.

 Tidal body of water, separated from Pegasus Bay by the South New Brighton sand spit.
 The waters of the Avon and Heathcote rivers mingle in the Estuary to flow out to sea past Shag Rock.
 Until the Lyttelton rail tunnel was opened in 1867, small ships passed through to wharves on the Heathcote and Avon, bringing heavy goods from Lyttelton.
 A sewage treatment works (with large oxidation ponds that form an important wildlife refuge) replaced the old sewage farm on the north side in 1962.